-Each cell type that passes a minimal correlation threshold is further evaluated for a significant enrichment.
+Each cell type that is represented by a minimum number of cells that pass a minimal correlation threshold is further evaluated for a significant enrichment.
 For each cell type the p-value of the hypergeometric test is evaluated.
-Each cell type is evaluated within the rank ordered list of all cell types for enrichment using s two-sample Kolmogorov-Smirnov goodness of fit test (K-S test).
-Furthermore, the supremum of a cell type enrichment is differentiated from a population of suprema obtained from randomly permutating the positions of the cell type which yielded an empirical p-value.
-Finally, the enrichment scores of all enriched cell types are multiple hypothesis corrected and a false discovery rate (FDR) determined.
+An enrichment score is derived from the application of the two-sample Kolmogorov-Smirnov goodness of fit test (K-S test).
+Furthermore, the supremum of a cell type enrichment is differentiated from a population of suprema obtained from randomly permutating the cell types labels which yielded an empirical p-value.
+Finally, the total distribution of all enrichment scores of all cell types is used to correct for multiple hypothesis and estimate a false discovery rate (FDR) associated to each cell type.

-Cell types, that are significantly enriched (K-S test), are clustered based on the relative overlap with the Spike interactome using a uniform manifold approximation and projection. pCtSEA analysis of proteomes is available through the Yates laboratory web page www.fields.scripps.edu.
+Cell types, that are significantly enriched (K-S test), are clustered based on the relative overlap with the Spike interactome using a uniform manifold approximation and projection. pCtSEA analysis of proteomes is available at https://github.com/proteomicsyates/pCtSEA.